mobikylym/Allure-Test-Controller/README-en.md

 ## Description of controller attributes and their application:
+- **Name + Comments**: The fields are used to specify the name and description of the test case, respectively.
+ATTENTION!
+The "Name" field can also contain, if necessary, the id of the associated case when using Allure TMS.
+To indicate the connection, you must specify the case id from TMS in square brackets before the name of the test, followed by the name of the case (for example, "\[1425\] Authorization with a personal account").

 - **Results folder path**: Specifies the path to the folder with test results.
 The only field that must be filled in.
 You can use the "Browse..." button to specify the path.
 ATTENTION!
 Do not specify the final folder here, only the path to it.
 In the specified directory, a folder "allure-results" will be created, into which the test results will fall.

 - **Overwrite folder**: If set, the folder specified by the path from "Results folder path" will be cleared before the controller is executed.
 It is recommended to use only for the first controller inside Thread Group if you use only one thread group inside the scenario.
 If you use several thread groups, then you should use the checkbox only before the start of testing.
 For example, inside SetUp Thread Group.

 - **Stop test on error**: If set, it stops the thread if any of the samplers inside the controller is executed with an error.

 - **Single step tests**: If set, it changes the logic of forming results: each sampler inside the controller will be considered a separate test with its name and description, which will be taken from the name and description of the sampler.
 The other fields will be common for all tests in the controller (severity, epic, etc.).
+Specifying the test id is supported, similar to the "Name" field of the controller.

 - **Without content**: If set, attached files with request and response details will no longer be formed for test steps in the report.
 ATTENTION!
 If the "Stop test on error" checkbox is set, attached files will still be formed for the step with an error so that you can see the cause of the error.